 Without this technical knowledge of web languages and web coding and the skills to use web editing applications and tools, most business owners had little to no control over their own web presence.

-(Before Content Management Systems, businesses had little to no control of their own digital presence)
+(Before Content Management Systems, businesses had little to no control of their own web presence)

 When CMS-based websites became available, website owners started gaining control over aspects of their digital presence, such as the ability to add, edit, publish and manage their own content.

-(After CMS, website owners had more control of areas like content editing)
+(After Content Management Systems, website owners had more control of their content editing)

-When choosing a CMS for your digital business, it’s important to remember that you are the one who needs to be in control.
-If you are a “tech dummy,” consider choosing a content management system designed for non-technical users.
+When choosing an online vehicle for your digital business, it’s important to remember that you are the one who needs to be in control.
+If you are a “tech dummy,” consider choosing a CMS designed for non-technical users.
 Otherwise, you will be stuck with an online vehicle that you can’t drive unless you are being chauffeured everywhere, continually spending money on outsourced services, and waiting around for other people to help you get things done.

-WordPress Puts You In Control Of Your Websites
+WordPress Puts Businesses In Control Of Their Websites

-WordPress puts you in complete control of your digital business presence …
+The WordPress Content Management System puts you 100% in charge of your digital presence …

-(The WordPress CMS puts you 100% in charge of your online business presence)
+(The WordPress Content Management System puts you 100% in charge of your digital presence)

-So … what exactly is it that makes WordPress the world’s most downloaded CMS?
+So … what exactly is it that makes WordPress the world’s most popular CMS?

 1 – WordPress Is Free